Taller-de-Programacion-1-1C2024-GRUPO1/TP-Jazz-Jackrabbit-2/documentation/project_report.md

 - **Server Logic and Protocol:** One team member focused on developing the server-side logic and handling communication protocols.
 - **Game Physics and Logic:** Another team member worked on the physics and core game logic to ensure smooth gameplay.
-- **QT and Client Logic:** A third team member was responsible for the client-side logic and user interface using QT.
+- **QT and Client Logic:** A third team member was responsible for the client-side logic and user interface using QT, and also contributed to the communication logic.
 - **SDL and Map Editor Development:** The final team member handled the development of SDL-related features and the map editor.

 During the first week, we concentrated on getting familiar with the specific libraries we would be using, such as QT and SDL.
 We also learned how to create and use shell scripts (.sh files) for quick installation and compilation of the game.
 This preparation was crucial for streamlining our development process and ensuring that everyone had a solid understanding of the tools and technologies involved.